 Moving offices can be challenging, but by being prepared, things can run much more smoothly.

 O.K., so you have found a new home for your business, now a bit of planning is required to ensure the minimum amount of disruption.
 Things often go wrong during a move, but, by knowing what can go wrong, you are in a much better position to mitigate any issues that do arise.
+Read our Checklist when moving offices to make sure that you haven’t forgotten anything.

 - Give notice to your current Landlord, in accordance with your Lease/Licence, or longer if possible.